Compact remote controlled mixer

 When the mix is perfect, you can save your settings as a scene that you can recall for a later show, saving valuable set up time.
 You also have the ability to save a preset, a subset of the mixer's overall settings, like the vocal EQ and compression or the mix of a drum kit.
 The first eight channels of the XR18 can get assigned to Auto-Mix, which automatically lowers the levels of some of the mics when a prioritized mic is active, clearing up the sound in multi-mic panel discussions for instance.

 Every input and output channel enjoys access to the channel strip controls that include gain, phantom power, high-pass filtering, a noise gate, limiter/compression, 4-band parametric equalization, and bus assignments.
 The tap of virtual button brings up a more detailed description on your device's screen.
 The other plug-in type effects, like reverbs and delays, also show up on the screen as virtual hardware devices when selected.

 You can fill each of the four stereo effects slots with one of at least forty different effects, like graphic equalizers, compressors, including a multi-band version, different reverbs, delays, a pitch bender, even guitar amp simulations.
 Behringer modeled each plug-in to emulate or sound like a modern or classic piece of hardware.
-A 100-band RTA displays the sound spectrum so you can see any hot spots and dips that need equalization.
+A 100-band RTA displays the spectrum of the sound so you can see any hot spots and dips that need equalization.

-XR12 ready for rack-mounting
+XR18 ready for rack-mounting